0xcacti/interpreter/README.md

 ```

 Finally, you can run any of the above commands using the more performant,
-bytecode-compiled and vm executed version of monkey, by supplying the --mode vm
+bytecode-interpreted (rather than sourcecode interpreted) and vm executed version of monkey, by supplying the --mode vm

 ```
 monkey --move vm